 Here’s a trick I thought of tangentially, when trying to come up with a good use for Kumquats – using Greek yogurt in place of custard in a tart.
 I’d been turning Kumquats over and over in my mind, wondering what to do with them.
 I’ve just learned that you can eat the skin and all of Kumquats, and they give a kick that leaves you satiated from both a sweet and sour perspective.
 Because they are pretty strong, just a few go a long way.
 Due to their diminutive size, juicing them is obviously impractical, and due to their flavor a pint-sized portion lasts a long time.

-Then I remembered all the times I’ve passed by the tantalizing cases of city-wide (any city, it seems at this point) patisseries, staring at the gorgeous treats but not daring to order lest the indulgence become a habit.
+Then I remembered all the times I’ve passed by the tantalizing cases within pretty much any given patisserie.
 And I realized that kumquats are the perfect citrus for little tartlets, since they are small enough to be used in abundance and would provide plenty of sweetness when candied just a little bit.

 So for a few weeks I had kumquat tarts bouncing around my head, but wasn’t over the hump yet since tarts usually involve custard, which I don’t happen to find very satisfying, especially for the calories.
 Finally, it occurred to me to swap out the custard with plain Greek yogurt, which is versatile enough to work in sweet and savory recipes.